open-sauced/docs/docs/tools/chrome-extension/viewing-insights-and-invitations.md

 ---
 id: viewing-insights-and-invitations
-title: 'Viewing Insights and Invitations'
+title: "Viewing Insights and Invitations"
 sidebar_label: Insights and Invitations
 keywords:
   - github
   - insights and invitations
 ---

 View stats about open issues, PRs made, average PRs velocity, and contributed repos that are in the OpenSauced database.
 This page can be found by clicking the profile picture at the top left of the extension.

 ![GitHub Profile Insights](../../../static/img/extension-popup.png)